cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 When the panel tries to be closed, this function will be triggered. `BeforeClose` can be an async function that can be used for asynchronous judgment.
 If it returns `false`, the current closing operation will be terminated.

-Please do not execute the actual destruction and close-related logic code in this function.
+Do not execute the actual destruction and close-related logic code in this function.
 This step is just for inquiry.
 Please put the actual destruction in the close function.

-**Please use with caution** If the judgment is wrong, the editor or panel window may not close normally.
+> **Note**: **Please use with caution**, if the judgment is wrong, the editor or panel window may not close normally.

 ## Close